-It is quite often debated if the global surface temperature still increases, or if the temperature has levelled out during the last 10-15 years.
+It is quite often debated if the global surface air temperature still increases, or if the temperature has levelled out during the last 15-18 years.
 The above diagram may be useful in this context, and demonstrates the differences between two often used statistical approaches to determine recent temperature trends.
 Please also note that such fits only attempt to describe the past, and usually have limited predictive power.
+In addition, before using any linear trend (or other) analysis of time series a proper statistical model should be chosen, based on statistical justification.
+For temperature time series there is no a priori physical reason why the long-term trend should be linear in time.
+In fact, climatic time series often have trends for which a straight line is not a good approximation, as can clearly be seen from several of the diagrams in the present report.